Sailor Observes Flight Operations

-Lieutenant Ethan Monarrez, from Fountain Hills, Arizona, supervises an MH-60R Sea Hawk helicopter from the “Scorpions” of Helicopter Maritime Strike Squadron (HSM) 49 land on the flight deck of the Arleigh Burke-class guided-missile destroyer USS Sampson (DDG 102) during flight operations in the Pacific Ocean, Jan.
-24, 2025.
+Aviation Electrician’s Mate 2nd Class Malcolm Crawson, from Orlando, Florida, communicates the status of an MH-60R Sea Hawk helicopter from the “Battle Cats” of Helicopter Maritime Strike Squadron (HSM) 73 during flight operations on the flight deck of the Arleigh Burke-class guided-missile destroyer USS Sampson (DDG 102) in the Pacific Ocean, Jan.
+28, 2025.
 Sampson is underway in U.S. 3rd Fleet conducting routine operations.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Timothy Meyer)

 |Date Taken: